aramlaka/chatgpt-playground/README.md

 _Can you make me a webpage where the background has constant kinetic movement?
 I want little shapes linked by lines that slowly move.
 This should take up the entire background of the webpage._
 ![chrome_ONQczeXDSO](https://user-images.githubusercontent.com/9098523/228330321-1b36685a-42ef-4446-84cd-a47e4a407e75.gif)

+_Note: These prompts are summaries/starters for multiple conversations with chatGpt.
+To get these final results, I had to adjust the prompts over time, ex.) for the kinetic movement I had to request "Can you increase the amount of the kinetic objects?
+Can you make them have random colors?"_